JimLiu96/basConv/README.md

 # BasConv
-A graph neural network based framework to do the basket recommendation
+A graph neural network based framework to do the basket recommendation.
+[Our paper](https://arxiv.org/abs/2001.09900) is
+> Liu, Zhiwei, et al. "BasConv: Aggregating Heterogeneous Interactions for Basket Recommendation with Graph Convolutional Neural Network."
+Proceedings of the 2020 SIAM International Conference on Data Mining.
+Society for Industrial and Applied Mathematics, 2020.

 # Data
 Part of the instacart dataset is given in this repo.
 We have three files: